wp-plugins/virtual-brick-social-bar-side-widget/readme.txt

 = How to Configure my SocialBar ? =
 Go to Admin -> Widgets, Select the Social Bar Widget and Expand Here you can select the title you want and enable or disable buttons

+= Why is Facebook Button not Showing ? =
+For facebook buttons to work you must have a facebook Open Graph support on your website if you still don't you can search for a facebook open graph plugin

 == Screenshots ==
 1. Front End Screenshot